Passport to Health Careers

 Once a student enters a college or university, NC AHEC student services continue through community-based student training; facilitating short-term lodging for health science students completing in-state, community-based rotations; locating preceptors; and more.
 To address the need for a more diverse cadre of health care professionals, in 2018, NC AHEC launched the NC AHEC Scholars Program.
 With an emphasis on underrepresented minorities, rural, and first-generation college students, the NC AHEC Scholars Program aims to improve the diversity and distribution of health professions and support health systems transformation across the state.

-Each of the nine AHECs, the Duke AHEC Program, and the NC AHEC Program Office at UNC Chapel Hill has a health careers and workforce diversity liaison who initiates the development of programs and activities that meet the needs of their region.
+Each of the nine AHECs, the Duke AHEC Program, and the NC AHEC Program Office at UNC Chapel Hill has a health careers liaison who initiates the development of programs and activities that meet the needs of their region.
 To learn more about the resources in your region or to bring a program to your school or community, click on the NC AHEC location in the list below the map that serves your county.

 Area L AHEC – Jordan Blake, jordan.blake@arealahec.org